zsmartercn/Tess4Android/README.md

 The project include a full OCR demo App.

-In next version,
-- We will add binarisation process with photo that need be recognized.
+In next version,We will add binarisation process with photo that need be recognized.

 This project works with: